milekium/RTAB-Map/README.md

 # Final result
-After robot has visit all pasible allowed areas in the world, the generated robot rtab-map look like this: the gereated map can be download for [here](https://mega.nz/file/mrJGlYTZ#LHIJOycRApdQUK5i4fGoMmMhCkK1ocdyRvP8Rh3NlgE). (!!560MB)
+After robot has visit all pasible allowed areas in the world, the generated robot rtab-map look like this: the gereated map can be download for [here](https://mega.nz/file/Kr5x3YDJ#UAQzoXGsuqNT73yCbGEm0rRFXAfErLKSmpokqoKYcYY). (!!332MB)
 ![](src/my_robot/maps/rtab_map.png)

+Image shows that 5 closed loops where achieve.(G=5; in down-left side of screen).

 # Install and Run